Atticus29/population-fragmentation/specs.md

 - [ ] The population size is rounded down right now in generatePopulation in population-manager service

 ## Low Priority
+- [ ] Table is not loading allele frequencies because of asynchronicity issue
 - [ ] Color name service is incomplete and is low priority at this point so has been abandoned

 # Specs